 Taiwan scholarships cover most of your expenses while studying in Taiwan.
 In summary, these scholarships:

-- Covers tuition and credit fees for 2 years for master programs.
+- Partially covers tuition and credit fees for 2 years for master programs.

-- Provides a monthly stipend of NT$20,000 to qualified foreign graduate students.
+- Provides a monthly stipend to qualified foreign graduate students.

 Should you wish to apply for the Taiwan Scholarship, you should apply for it at the Taiwan Trade Representative’s Office or Embassy in your home country.
 You will need to do so concurrent with your application to the IMAS program.